EdenBelouadah/edenbelouadah.github.io/content/authors/admin/_index.md

     url: https://datakalab.com/

 # Short bio (displayed in user profile at end of posts)
 bio: Hi!
 I am Eden Belouadah, an ML Research Scientist at Datakalab.
 I have 5 years of experience working on continual learning for image classification and object detection.
 At Datakalab, I am part of the context adaptation team.
 Our goal is to compress large object detection models and deploy them on the edge.
 I previously worked on fall detection and continuous optimization.
 Currently, I am also working on Large Language Models (LLMs) and Stable Diffusions.
-P.S.
-The website is under construction.

 # While my background primarily centers on computer vision, I am actively enhancing my skills in Natural Language Processing.
 I am highly adaptable and open to diverse deep learning projects, as long as they have a tangible real-world impact.